Amjko/CS50x-2025/README.md

 ## ⚠️ Disclaimer
  I do not take credit of all files and its code within directories of `Week_#-Language`.
 Most of all of the files came from `Problem Sets` provided by **CS50x 2025** for the purpose of the enrolled students to complete the code, following a set of instructions.

+ Moreover, if you are an enrolled student at **CS50x 2025** and not yet have finished the course, **DO NOT** open directories of `Week_#-Language`, for these contains files that have completed the problem sets provided by CS50x.

+ More on 🔗[CS50x 2023 Academic Honesty][https://cs50.harvard.edu/x/2023/honesty/].

 ## 📝 Note
 > 1. All folders with the name `Tests` either consist of (or consist of multiple):
 > - Files for testing code.